 As said above, Vrindavan has about 5000 temples and is one of the most important pilgrimage centres of the Hindus.
 Some of the temples are very ancient while there are many others that were destroyed by some Mughal rulers, particularly, Aurangzeb.
 However, some still survive to tell the tale and bring to life various anecdotes from Lord Krishna’s life.
-Some of the more prominent temples include Banke Bihari temple, Rangji temple, Govind Deo temple, and Madan Mohan temple.
-The ISKCON temple is a more recent addition and to a large extent it caters to foreign visitors in search of peace and enlightenment.
-Vedic knowledge and the teaching of the Srimad Bhagvad Geeta are also done in English.
+Some of the more prominent temples include Banke Bihari Temple, Rangji Temple, Govind Dev Temple and Madan Mohan Temple.
+The ISKCON Temple is a more recent addition and to a large extent it caters to foreign visitors in search of peace and enlightenment.
+Vedic knowledge and the teaching of the Shrimad Bhagwad Geeta are also done in English.

-Some of the temples are dedicated to Lord Krishna’s consort, Radha, such as Radha Gokulnanda Temple and Shree Radha Ras Bihari Ashta Sakhi Temple.
-The ashta sakhi refers to the eight friends of Radha who played an important role in the love play between her and Krishna.
+Some of the temples are dedicated to Lord Krishna’s consort, Radha, such as Radha Gokulananda Temple and Shree Radha Ras Bihari Ashta Sakhi Temple.
+The ashta sakhi refer to the eight friends of Radha who played an important role in the love play between her and Krishna.

 Vrindavan can be reached by air, rail and road.
 The nearest airport is at Delhi.